CodingNomads/mentor-docs/docs/05_tools.md

 ![Notification Overrides](https://raw.githubusercontent.com/CodingNomads/static/main/discord/discord-notifications.png?raw=true)

-The `#general_...` support channels (within the `CODINGNOMADS` category) are community supported - please do not bill for support in these channels.
-Admin staff will lend a hand to help members here, and point them to the forum in the case of more complicated requests.
+The `#general_...` support channels (within the `community support` category) are community supported.
+This is where you can bill up to 2 hours per week for community support.
+Admin staff will also often lend a hand to help members here.

 The way Discord handles direct messages between two individuals is different than Slack.
 If you message a user on Discord, you are taken out of the server, in to your private messaging area.
 This means that server nicknames or server profiles no longer apply.
 If you are "Sam Smith" on the CodingNomads server, but your username is "smoothcriminal5000", the student is suddenly communicating with **smoothcriminal5000**.
 Not a professional look.
 This goes both ways as well, all of the sudden you have to keep track of your student's real name, _and_ username (which may not be pretty).